 As well as wages and working environments, customers are also paying close attention to where companies source materials, where goods are manufactured, as well as a brand’s values and commitments.

-This ethical consumerism is such a great consideration for shoppers today that customers are voting with their wallets.
-They are buying from companies that align with their personal values or demonstrate certain ethics, instead of the retailers they may already be familiar with.
+This ethical consumerism is such a great consideration for shoppers today – whether B2B or B2C – that customers are voting with their wallets.
+They are buying from companies that align with their personal values or demonstrate certain ethics, instead of the companies they may simply already be familiar with.

 What is ethical consumerism?

-Every product your shop manufactures, stocks or sells has an impact on the world.
+Every product or service you provide has an impact on the world.
 A growing number of consumers realise this and want to buy from organisations that have a more positive influence on certain social and environmental issues.

-This phenomenon is called ethical consumerism and is a purchasing practice that has been gaining momentum and popularity in recent years all over the world.
-To illustrate just how prominent this market is, recent reports suggest that it’s now worth around £122 billion in the UK alone.
+This phenomenon is called ethical consumerism, and is a purchasing practice that has been gaining momentum and popularity in recent years all over the world.
+To illustrate just how prominent this market is, recent reports suggest that it’s now worth over £122 billion in the UK alone.

 Beyond the environment and employee working conditions, ethical consumerism is a broad term that can encompass a range of things.